-a memory device is determined by the number of binary digits the number 2^10 A.4K-byte memory is capable of storing 41024 words, each a total storage capacity of 32768 bits.
+The storage capacity of a memory device is determined by the number of binary digits i.e the binary number 210 A.4K-byte memory is capable of storing 41024 words, each of 8 bits, and has a total storage capacity of 32768 bits.

-a 1K-byte memory will hold 1024 program instructions and data if groups of 8 bits.
+Clearly, the storage capacity of the user memory will determine the maximum program size.
+As a quide, a 1K-byte memory will hold 1024 program instructions and data if these are stored as groups of 8 bits.